-Five things to know about Seahawk Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle
+Get to know Seahawks guard Jamarco Jones: He’s got ‘FBI’ and may turn out to be a steal for Seattle

 Solari says the Seahawks learned quickly that Jones is a quick learner and quick processor of what he sees on the field.

-“He’s got great, we call it FBI — football intelligence,’’ Solari said.
-“He just has a great feel for the game and awareness and he is able to kind of slow the game down.’’
+“He’s got great, we call it ‘FBI’ — football intelligence,’’ Solari said.
+“He just has a great feel for the game and awareness and he is able to kind of slow the game down.

-Solari says the Seahawks noticed that early on in practices whenever things would break down — what Solari calls “unscouted looks,’’ or things that haven’t been practiced — Jones still somehow usually was in the right position.

 “He has a nice feel for understanding angles and adjustments,’’ Solari said.
 “Not everybody has it.’’